 We seek to motivate and reward our executives for achievements relative to our corporate goals and expectations for each fiscal year.
 Each named executive officer has a target bonus opportunity, defined as a percentage of his or her annual salary.
-For 2014, the target bonus was, and for 2015, the target bonus is, as follows:
+The following table presents the target bonuses of each of our named executive officers for 2015 and 2016:

-2015 2014
+2016 2015

 TARGET BONUS TARGET BONUS

 NAME (% OF SALARY) (% OF SALARY)

 Rachel King 50 50

 John Magnani, Ph.D.
-35 35
+40 35

 Helen Thackray, M.D.
-35 35
+40 35

 Brian Hahn 35 35